-"Related Party" means a related party as defined under Regulation 2(1)(zb) of SEBI LODR, under section 2(76) of the Companies Act, 2013 or under the applicable accounting standards, read with amendments issued from time to time.
+"Related Party" means a related party as defined under Regulation 2(1)(zb) of SEBI LODR, under section 2(76) of the Companies Act, 2013 and under the Ind AS -24 "Related Party Disclosures", read with amendments issued from time to time.

-"Related Party Transaction" means a related party transaction as defined under Regulation 2(1)(zc) of the SEBI LODR and section 188 of the Companies Act, 2013, read with amendments issued from time to time.
+"Related Party Transaction" means a related party transaction as defined under Regulation 2(1)(zc) of the SEBI LODR and section 188 of the Companies Act, 2013 and under the Ind AS -24 "Related Party Disclosures", read with amendments issued from time to time.